 Kendall joined the Leadership Tulsa team in April 2016.
 Born and raised in Tulsa, Kendall graduated from the University of Tulsa with a Bachelor of Arts in Arts Management.
 Kendall previously worked at Holland Hall for five years as the assistant to the director of the Walter Arts Center and for the office of Institutional Advancement.
 After a brief stint in the for-profit sector, she returned to Holland Hall to coordinate its 10-year independent school accreditation.
 When she’s not managing the LT office, Kendall enjoys singing and performing in local theatre productions.
 She is the resident stage manager for Tulsa Repertory Musicals, where she also serves on the board.

 Andrew Spector is Co-Founder and Program Director of Tulsa Changemakers, a youth leadership program that empowers young people to make meaningful change in their communities.
 He joined the Leadership Tulsa team as Program Manager in 2017 after completing two years of service with Teach For America, where he was a 6th grade teacher for Tulsa Public Schools.
-He is the co-founder of Tulsa Changemakers, an afterschool youth leadership development and action program that came under the umbrella of Leadership Tulsa in spring 2017.
 Andrew is originally from Bedford, Massachusetts and is a graduate of the Honors College at College of Charleston.
 At his graduation, Andrew received the college’s highest honor, the Bishop Robert Smith Award, for his demonstrated leadership and academic excellence.
-Andrew is a staff member at the Hillel of University of Tulsa and co-founder of Act Now Fellowship, an initiative that supports Camp Anytown alumni and other socially minded high school students to take pluralistic action in their school communities.
-He is also a member of Interfaith Youth Core’s Alumni Speakers and Trainers Bureau.
+Andrew serves as Board Member for the Hillel of Northeastern Oklahoma and Jewish Federation of Tulsa, tutors with Reading Partners, and is a member of Interfaith Youth Core’s Alumni Speakers and Trainers Bureau.
 In 2018, Andrew was honored with ionOklahoma’s NextGen Under 30 Award.

-Jake Lerner is a co-founder of Tulsa Changemakers, a youth leadership program that empowers young people to make meaningful change in their communities at the new Program Manager at Leadership Tulsa.
+Jake Lerner is a co-founder of Tulsa Changemakers, a youth leadership development and action program that empowers young people to make meaningful change in their schools and communities.
 Jake is originally from Philadelphia, Pennsylvania and graduated from the University of Pennsylvania with a degree in Philosophy, Politics and Economics.
 In collaboration with the Wharton Social Impact Initiative, Jake co-created and facilitated social innovation and leadership identity workshops for high school students as well as undergraduates.
 He has also worked as a content advisor for Global Youth Empowerment’s entrepreneurship boot camp in Dubai.
 Jake is a 2015 Teach For America Greater Tulsa Alumnus.
-In his free time, Jake does stand-up comedy, writes poetry, plays basketball, and co-runs an interfaith dialogue event for adults called Radical Amazement.
+In his free time, Jake plays basketball, writes poetry, and co-runs an interfaith dialogue event for adults called Radical Amazement.

-Vice President, Curriculum – Ashley Jackson, Jackson Technical
+Co-Vice President, Curriculum – Ashley Philippsen, Impact Tulsa